Some important policies to keep in mind as you plan your event

 Students shall not enter into verbal or written contracts of any kind.
 Occidental College contracts are required in most situations.
 Exceptions must be approved by OSL.
 Some contracts are embedded within invoices from vendors, which may negate the need for an Occidental contract.
 OSL must approve these invoices/contracts.
 Students may not sign invoices, except to receive delivery of items for an event or confirm pick-up after an event.

 All clubs must adhere to copyright law.
 Activities that bring copyright law into play would include showing a movie, producing a play, playing audio recordings and other music, or reprinting pieces from published works, including photographs.
 Generally, you must secure permission from the author or publisher before presenting copyrighted material.
 Please contact OSL for assistance in determining whether permission is necessary and how to seek it.
-This is a time consuming process and may necessitate the need for extra planning time before an event.
+This is a time-consuming process and may necessitate the need for extra planning time before an event.

 If an event planner wants to show a movie, there are certain considerations that need to be made.
 Public showing of films without the appropriate licenses is a violation of copyright law.
 Contact OSL early in the planning process if you would like to show a film.
 OSL has a relationship with a company that assists with acquiring the necessary licenses for public showing of movies.

-From our contact at Swank Motion Pictures:
+What is a Public Performance?
+(From our contact at Swank Motion Pictures)